menu cross down-arrow up-arrow

 Even the statue of David can be seen at Caesar’s Palace.
 While David is located in Florence, not Rome in real life.
 It is still impressive to see Michelangelo’s masterpiece on display.

-You really can see it all tere!
+You really can see it all here!

-Vegas doesn’t inspire awe and wonder that one gets from visiting all of the above cities around the world.
+Vegas doesn’t inspire the awe and wonder that one gets from visiting all of the above cities around the world.

 But it does excite the senses and it is worth seeing once.